In the first part of this tutorial, you will learn how to draw a plum and a list of my favorite drawing supplies.

 The second part of the post will show how to draw realistic drawings by adding values, shadows, and highlights.

 Plums come in various sizes, shapes, and shapes, which make them a fun subject for artists to paint and draw.

 Staging a variety of summer fruits and vegetables can make a beautiful still life drawing everyone would love to display in their kitchen.

 Plums have beautiful curved lines that will help you to enhance your drawing skills.

-The skin of plums, apples, and grapes are smooth, which makes the light react similar to each subject.
+The skin of plums, apples, and grapes is smooth, making the light react similarly to each subject.

 Kids can learn how to draw the contour of the apricot in just a few easy steps and color it with crayons or colored pencils.